FrominXu/postmessagejs/README.md

 ## Features
 * postMessage().then() syntax & ES6 async/await syntax supported.
-* target window: frame.contentWindow / openedWindow / window.parent / window.opener
+* target window: frame.contentWindow / openedWindow / window.parent / window.opener.
 * client-server like, and WebSocket like.
 * 3-Way Handshake at connecting.
 * client use `callServer` to connect with server unless timeout.
 You can use the same `serverObject` to create more server-caller if necessary. (the server may be a frame.contentWindow、a new opened window、window.parent or window.opener)